 What Countries Pay Teachers the Most?

-According to the latest data from the Organisation for Economic Co-operation and Development (OECD), for 2017-2019, the top 5 countries with the highest teacher salary are Luxembourg, Germany, Switzerland, Denmark, and Australia.
+According to the latest data from the Organization for Economic Co-operation and Development (OECD), for 2017-2019, the top 5 countries with the highest teacher salary are Luxembourg, Germany, Switzerland, Denmark, and Australia.

 The UK also has a wide range of teacher salaries.